 - Type IV: This is the less common type of collagen.
 It aids in the filtration of kidneys and other organs.
 It helps to support skin health and may also help with wound healing and digestion.

 What is the difference between marine and bovine collagen supplements?

 The main difference between the two collagen supplements is not just the source of the collagen.
-The environment in which the animal lives can play a significant role in the quality of the supplement.
+The animal's environment can play a significant role in the quality of the supplement.

 Marine collagen comes from fish and has a smaller particle size than all the other collagen types.